ki-editor/ki-editor/docs/src/pitch.md

 ![delete-node](https://github.com/user-attachments/assets/8b2c263d-d05b-4f50-ae1d-ee17914f7c09)

+Notice the comma between the current and the next node is also deleted.

 This doesn't only works for JSON, it can be used to also delete statements, array elements, arguments, basically anything within a list of syntax nodes.

 ### 2.2 Duplication